tylerheller27/league-of-legends-discord-bot/README.md

 Player Statistics includes player rank, total games played and most played role.

-To look up a single players statistics type in discord chat + followed by a space then their username.
+To look up a single players statistics type in Discord chat + followed by a space then their username.
-To look up a multiple players statistics type in discord chat * followed by a space then the content from champion select chat.
+To look up a multiple players statistics type in Discord chat * followed by a space then the content from champion select chat.
 (see Example Output section down below for clarification).

 ---